-Make sure to tum off your computer prior to connecting or

-disconnecting a mouse or keyboard.
+Make sure to turn off your computer prior to connecting or disconnecting a mouse or keyboard.
 Failure to do so may damage the system board.

-2.6.3 Parallel Port
+2.8.3 Parallel Port

-The system board has a standard printer port (J4 -Burgundy) located at the ATX double deck ports of the board for interfacing your PC to a parallel printer.
+The system board has a standard parallel port (J4 - Burgundy) located at the ATX double deck ports of the board for interfacing your PC to a parallel printer.
 It supports Normal, ECP and EPP modes.
 You can set the port's mode in the Integrated Peripherals submenu of the BIOS.

-Setting Function Normal Allows normal speed operation but in one direction only.
+Setting Function Normal (Standard Parallel Port) Allows normal speed operation but in one direction only.
 ECP (Extended Capabilities Port) Allows parallel port to operate in bidirectional mode and at a speed faster than the SPP's data transfer rate.
-EPP (Enhanced Parallel Port) Allows bidirectional parallel port operation at maximum speed.
+EPP (Enhanced Parallel Port) Allows bidirectional parallel port op- eration at maximum speed.

-2.6.4 Floppy Disk Drive Connector
+2.8.4 Floppy Disk Drive Connector